Turn regulatory complexity into a simple, human-centered experience, showing enterprise-level strategic thinking across three touch points.

 Goal

-Implement the Account Information Service Provider (AISP) flow for Open Banking on desktop to provide users with aggregated financial insights within a complex data Dashboard from multiple sources.
+Implement the Account Information Service Provider (AISP) flow for Open Banking on desktop.
+Provide users with aggregated financial insights within a complex data Dashboard from multiple sources.

 Secondary Goal: To demonstrate strong understanding of front-end interactive design solutions for back-end data systems.